shane-kerr/ZoneDigestHackathon/README.md

 ```

 In principle the software can be run without GOST support, and so the
-**pygost** module is not strictly required, however since it's so easy
+**pygost** module is not strictly required.
+However since it's so easy
 to install I opted against updating the code to work without it.

 ## Running